andersrex/notesollama/README.md

 NotesOllama assumes your have Ollama running on the default macOS port (http://localhost:11434).

+## Custom Promps

-You can change the default prompts by editing the commands.json file:
+You can change the default prompts by editing the commands.json file inside the app file.

+Right click the NotesOllama executable in Finder and select "Show Package Contents" and open `Contents/Resources/commands.json` in a text editor.

-`$ vim NotesOllama.app/Contents/Resources/commands.json`
+Or use vim: `$ vim NotesOllama.app/Contents/Resources/commands.json`

 ## Support